Nestled in the suburbs of Atlanta, a family learns the funniest punchlines can hide the hardest truths.

 "The narrative is thoroughly propulsive, and Dave writes intelligently about the universality of shame, disappointment, and living to please others." —Publisher's Weekly

 Saumya Dave is a writer, psychiatrist, and mental health advocate.
-Her second novel, What a Happy Family, will be released in June 2021 and follows her debut, Well-Behaved Indian Women.
+She's the author of two novels, What a Happy Family and Well-Behaved Indian Women.
 Saumya's essays, articles, and poetry have been featured in The New York Times, ABC News, Refinery 29, and more.
 She is a practicing therapist, co-founder of the mental health nonprofit thisisforHER, and an Adjunct Professor at Mount Sinai.
 She lives in New York City with her husband and son.